Presgripsiynu Anfeddygol (PgCert)

 This part-time course is designed to prepare nurses, midwives, physiotherapists, podiatrists and therapeutic radiographers to practise as independent prescribers, meeting standards set by the Nursing and Midwifery Council (NMC), and the Health & Care Professions Council (HCPC).

-You can take this courses as a stand-alone postgraduate certificate or as part of the MSc Advanced Practice Non-medical Prescribing.
+You can take this course as a stand-alone postgraduate certificate or as part of the MSc Advanced Practice.

 Meini prawf derbyn